 Getting Around Munich

-The best way to get around Munich is by foot since many of the attractions are located close to one another.
-If you grow weary, refresh yourself aboard the city's excellent public transportation -- the U-Bahn, S-Bahn, tram or bus.
+The best way to get around Munich is on foot since many of the attractions are located close to one another.
+If you grow weary, refresh yourself aboard the city's excellent public transportation — the U-Bahn, S-Bahn, tram or bus.
 Coincidentally, you can also take the S-Bahn from the Franz-Josef-Strauss Airport (MUC), located just about 20 miles northeast of the downtown area.
-Taxis are available too, but these are expensive.
+Taxis are available, too, but these are expensive.
 If you're on a budget, skip the taxi and take the U-Bahn.

 On Foot |